Ways to Invest in Blockchain

 Uncoupled from bitcoin, blockchain’s future outlook is fascinating and promising.
 While estimates for market size vary wildly, the consensus seems to be that growth in the blockchain space is inevitable once the needed technological infrastructure is in place.

-For instance, research conducted by Market and Markets suggests that the blockchain market will be worth US$23.3 billion by 2021.
-Grand View Research, another firm, suggests the market will grow to US$7.74 billion by 2024 as various sectors continue to adapt this new technology.
-For its part, Meticulous Research forecasts that the market will reach US$28 billion by 2025.
+Research conducted by Market and Markets suggests that the blockchain market will be worth US$67.4 billion by 2026.
+Grand View Research, another firm, suggests the market will grow to US$1.43 trillion by 2030 as various sectors continue to adapt this new technology.
+For its part, Meticulous Research forecasts that the fintech segment of the blockchain market will reach US$36.04 billion by 2028.

 In short, it’s clear that blockchain solutions are here for the long haul, which should ease the minds of those who have been wondering how to invest in blockchain.

 This is an updated version of an article originally published by the Investing News Network in 2016.

 Don’t forget to follow us @INN_Technology for real-time news updates!